SupunHD96/ToDoFullStack/README.md

 # ToDoFullStack

-A To Do app which included registration
+A To Do app which includes registration